aregsar/aregsarblog/blog/2019/installing-laravel-using-composer/index.md

 You can check the installed extension by running `php -m`.

-## Installing additional PHP extensions:
+## Installing additional PHP extensions

 I often install the following extensions by running a separate `pecl install` command for each individual extension: